jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-II-13-checkpoint.md

 ---
-layout: post
+layout: page
-title: Euler, "Elements of Algebra", Section II, Chapter 13.
+title: Chapter 13.
 "Of the Resolution of Negative Powers."
+part: I
+section: II
+chapter: 13
 ---

-### Leonhard Euler, *Elements of Algebra* (*Vollständige Anleitung zur Algebra*)

-#### Section II.
-"Of the different Methods of calculating Compound Quantities."
-Chapter 13.
-"Of the Resolution of Negative Powers."

 <span class="art">370</span> We have already shown, that $$\frac{1}{a}$$ may be expressed
 by $$a^{-1}$$; we may therefore express $$\dfrac{1}{a+b}$$ also by $$(a+b)^{-1}$$;